refractionPOINT/lce_doc/docs/outputs.md

 1. After a minute, the data should start getting written to your bucket.

 #### Policy Sample
+This policy example also shows two more statements (the bottom two) that are the permissions required for a user that is Read-Only to be used in the Digger configuration.
+We recommend using a Write-Only user from LC and a Read-Only user from Digger.

 ```json
 {
    "Version": "2012-10-17",